samsungexynos850/KawaKernel-A217X/README.md

 * GPU: Overclocked to 1196 Mhz
 * GPU: High speed frequency is 754 Mhz by default
 * GPU: Adaptive power policy (default)
-* RANDOM: Implemented SRANDOM and it is enabled by default
 * SCHED: Implemented SchedTune Assist

 **Battery savings**